-- (a) Children living at low incomes are eligible for child care if: - (1) the family income does not exceed the income limit established by the local Board; 85% of the state median income for a family of the same size; andor
+(a) Children living at low incomes are eligible for child care if:

+(1) the family income does not exceed the income limit established by the local Board; 85% of the state median income for a family of the same size; and or

-- (2) child care is required for the child's parents to participate in a combination of training, education or employment activities for a minimum of 2530 hours per week for a single-parent family or 50 hours per week for a two-parent family, or a higher number of hours per week as established by a local Board; or - (32) the parents of the children are receiving temporary cash assistance or Supplemental Security Income; and - (43) the parents receiving temporary cash assistance have met the Choices requirements as specified in Chapter 811 of this title, or have been determined by the Board to need child care to comply with those requirements, if the parents are subject to those requirements. - (5) A Board may allow a reduction to the requirement in subsection (a)(2) of this section if a parent's documented medical disability or need to care for a physically or mentally disabled family member prevents the parent from participating in the activities for the required hours per week. - (b) For purposes of meeting the education requirements stipulated in subsection (a)(2) of this section, each credit hour of postsecondary education will count as three hours of education activity per week.
+- (2) child care is required for the child's parents to participate in training, education or employment activities for a minimum of 30 hours per week, or a higher number of hours per week as established by a local Board; or - (32) the parents of the children are receiving temporary cash assistance or Supplemental Security Income; and - (43) the parents receiving temporary cash assistance have met the Choices requirements as specified in Chapter 811 of this title, or have been determined by the Board to need child care to comply with those requirements, if the parents are subject to those requirements. - (5) A Board may allow a reduction to the requirement in subsection (a)(2) of this section if a parent's documented medical disability or need to care for a physically or mentally disabled family member prevents the parent from participating in the activities for the required hours per week. - (b) For purposes of meeting the education requirements stipulated in subsection (a)(2) of this section, each credit hour of postsecondary education will count as three hours of education activity per week.